You can see some of our recent community involvement in this YouTube video.

 Six area teachers benefit from big school supply drive

-The Las Cruces branches held a school supply drive over the past few weeks, with the idea of donating the supplies to an area teacher.
+August 2018 - The Las Cruces branches held a school supply drive over the past few weeks, with the idea of donating the supplies to an area teacher.
 Members and employees were able to nominate their favorite teacher to be the recipient of the supplies.
 The drive was so successful that enough supplies were donated to supply six teachers.
 Also collected was over $600 in monetary donations, which was used to buy even more supplies.
-The following teachers were recepients of the supplies:
+The following teachers were recipients of the supplies:

 Ms. Robey from Columbia Elementary